greiter18/War/README.md

 * Implement more style to cards, Right now each card is black.
 Would like to split them between red and black, similiar to an actual card deck.
 * When players draw the same card I would want to create a side deck to show that 3 additional cards were drawn out.

-## Obstacles
+## Challenges

-By using react to create this application I had to keep in mind of how to change the state in order to cause the rerenders.
+* By using react to create this application I had to keep in mind of how to change the state in order to cause the rerenders.
 In order to do this, I had to create extra state variables and constantly set them.
+* Because the deck is shuffled in the back end and returned to the front.
+Because this was asynchronous, I had to account for this when distributing the cards to each of the players deck.